Performance Tuning FME: System Hardware and Configuration

 Introduction

-The hardware upon which FME is run, and its configuration, can greatly affect performance.
-For other performance tuning tips & tricks, see Performance Tuning FME.
+The hardware on which FME runs and its configuration can greatly affect performance.
+For other performance tuning tips and tricks, see the Performance Tuning FME article.

 Technical Specifications

-Technical specifications for FME - and the system requirements for it - can be found in the FME Platform Technical Specifications article.
+Technical specifications for FME can be found in the FME Platform Technical Specifications article.

 System Configuration and the FME Log File

-The FME log file contains important information about the system configuration and is a good place to look when trying to fine-tune performance.
+An FME log file contains important information about the system configuration and is a good place to look when fine-tuning performance.

 Temporary Directory Location

-One of the first items of importance in the log file is the temporary directory:
+One of the first items of importance in a log file is the temporary directory:

 You'll also see a line commenting on the amount of disk space available in that directory...

-When FME runs a large translation, it often requires a lot of temporary disk space.
+When FME runs a large translation, it often requires significant temporary disk space.
 Available disk space is important, but so is the speed of any disk activity.

-Tip: Point your temporary directory to a fast disk with plenty of space.
-An SSD (solid-state drive) disk is preferred.
-See Setting the Temporary Directory for how to set FME_TEMP.
-Where possible, use a different disk to the one used by the operating system.
+Point your temporary directory to a fast disk with ample space (the more, the better).
+An SSD (solid-state drive) disk is recommended.
+See the Setting a temporary file location for FME article for how to set FME_TEMP.
+Where possible, use a different disk from the one used by the operating system.

 You could also try a RAM drive (also called a RAM disk) for your temporary directory, although the benefits are more apparent on memory-limited 32-bit systems.
 Modern systems should be using excess memory for caching anyway.

 Setting the FME_TEMP and FME_HOME paths to a network drive results in performance degradation.
 For optimal performance, ensure that these paths are local.
-As of FME 2022.0, a warning in the log will appear if these paths are set to a network drive.
+A warning will appear in the log if these paths are set to a network drive.

 FME Configuration: Temporary folder `\\networkdrive\Test\temp\wbrun_1648504346434_59492\fmetmp_0` is on a network drive.
 It is recommended to set FME_TEMP to a local drive for best performance